max-wn/tutorials/cheatsheets/git-tricks.md

     git config set commit.gpgsign true                # Sign commits by default git commit -m "Implement feature Y" --no-gpg-sign # Do not sign

+To configure your Git client to sign commits by default for a local repository, in Git versions 2.0.0 and above, run `git config commit.gpgsign true`.
+To sign all commits by default in any local repository on your computer, run `git config --global commit.gpgsign true`.

 ---

 THE END